Skip to main content

 You can create issues by clicking on the New Issue button in the right-hand corner of your project, or by using C shortcut.

-There’s lot more about Issues, learn about them here.
+There's a lot more about Issues, learn about them here.

 Creating Cycles